Connect with us

 “These benefits must be passed on to first-time homebuyers while a 4 per cent stamp duty is also excluded for every house bought by a first-time buyer,” he said.

-Mr Kibaara said all individuals who have bought off-plan homes with HF Group will receive their ready houses as per the agreement, assuaging fears among homebuyers who feared that the company’s decision to exit homes construction business will frustrate their homeownership dreams.
+Mr Kibaara said all individuals who have bought off-plan homes with HF Group will receive their ready houses as per the agreement, assuaging fears among homebuyers who feared that the company’s decision to exit the home construction business would frustrate their homeownership dreams.

 “We guarantee that money deposited with us for house-buying purposes is safe and will be used for that purpose,” he said adding that the company has a history of delivering homes to buyers countrywide.

-Earlier this year, HF said it would exit the business of building homes by end of the year.
-The move is aimed at cutting exposure to the real estate market that has slowed down considerably in recent years.
+Earlier this year, HF said it would exit the business of building homes by the end of the year.
+The move is aimed at cutting exposure to the real estate market which has slowed down considerably in recent years.

 “We will complete the houses we are building this year and we will not start any new construction,” Mr Kibaara said in January.